-It seems implausible that an almost imperceptible rise in the sea - about the thickness of two nickels a year - could cause such havoc.
+It seems implausible that an almost imperceptible rise in the sea -about the thickness of two nickels a year -could cause such havoc.

-But it took only an 8-inch global rise to threaten the iconic Cape Hatteras Lighthouse, which was 1,500 feet from the Atlantic when it was built in 1870.
+It took only an 20 cm global rise to threaten the iconic Cape Hatteras Lighthouse, which was 500 metres from the Atlantic when it was built in 1870.

 By 1999, when hydraulic jacks gingerly nudged the striped brick tower inland, waves crashed at its foundation.